monchopena/bdunk/_posts/2012-05-05-mysql-tuner.markdown

-Date: 05 May 2012
+---
+layout: post
+title:  "MySQL Tuner"
+date:   2012-05-05 00:00:00 +0200
-Categories: systems, mysql
+categories: systems, mysql
-Summary: MySQLTuner is a script written in Perl that will assist you with your MySQL configuration and make recommendations for increased performance and stability.
+summary: MySQLTuner is a script written in Perl that will assist you with your MySQL configuration and make recommendations for increased performance and stability.
-Read more: Show me more

-# MySQL Tuner
+---

 A powerful tool: